 KiwiCo.
 Family Brands:

 Tinker Crate, a science and engineering crate that is geared towards kids ages 9 and up.
-This is the crate I purchased for my 10 year old.
+This is the crate I purchased for my tween.
 He put together a rocket, a glider, a catapult, an hydraulic arm, an irrigation system and more.
-I do think kids ages 7 and up will enjoy this crate, but will require more parental involvement.
+I do think kids ages 7 and up will enjoy this crate, but will require more parental involvement for younger kids.